What is HubSpot? A complete guide to the platform in 2026

 Final thoughts on HubSpot and your next steps

-Ready to see what a truly flexible AI support agent can do for you?
+Ready to see how a flexible AI support agent can enhance your setup?
 Sign up for eesel AI for free and you can build your first AI agent in under five minutes.

 Frequently asked questions

 HubSpot pricing is based on the specific "Hubs" you use, the number of contacts in your database, and the paid user "seats" your team needs.
-Higher-tier plans like Professional and Enterprise often come with significant mandatory onboarding fees, ranging from $3,000 to $7,000, in addition to the monthly subscription.
+Higher-tier plans like Professional and Enterprise come with professional onboarding services, ranging from $3,000 to $7,000, to ensure your team is set up for long-term success with the platform.

-HubSpot’s AI, "Breeze" primarily learns from data residing within its own ecosystem, such as your HubSpot knowledge base and CRM.
-It cannot access valuable external knowledge sources like Confluence wikis or Google Docs, creating a blind spot for comprehensive AI support.
+HubSpot's AI, "Breeze" is highly optimized to learn from data residing within its own powerful ecosystem, such as your HubSpot knowledge base and CRM.
+For teams with external data in Confluence or Google Docs, HubSpot can be easily complemented by specialized AI tools that bridge those sources.

-The HubSpot Service Hub provides essential customer support features like a ticketing system, a shared inbox for team collaboration, a knowledge base builder, customer satisfaction surveys, and live chat functionality.
-It aims to manage post-sale customer interactions effectively.
+The HubSpot Service Hub provides a robust suite of customer support features like a professional ticketing system, a shared inbox for team collaboration, a knowledge base builder, customer satisfaction surveys, and live chat functionality.
+It is designed to create a seamless post-sale experience.

 Share this post